 Course Duration for CPL

-How to Get Commercial Pilot License in India?
+How To Become A Commercial Pilot in India?

 Job Profile of Commercial Pilot

 In the cockpit of a plane, two pilots are there.
 The one with more experience is the captain and other is the co-pilot.
 In some bigger aircraft, a third pilot who is known as the flight engineer also there.
 However, with automatic computerized monitoring systems now, almost every airline keep only two pilots in one flight.
 The captain’s work is to keep surveillance to other crew members while co-pilot monitors the system and communicates with the air traffic controllers.

 Some other responsibilities of a commercial pilot are

 - Check aircraft for its smooth functioning

 - To get informed about the weather condition of all the destinations en route.